pulibrary/command_line_curriculum/environment.md

 ## Oh my Zsh (optional)

-Understanding that customization is personal.
-I am recommending at the very least installing the Oh My Zsh for the rest of this workshop.
+Customization is a personal choice.
+However, for the rest of this workshop, I am recommending at the very least installing the Oh My Zsh.

 **Pre-requisites**